abeimler/krita-plugin-durra/README.md

             - <generated files goes here>
 ```

 _Why do I have this `work/`-directory?
-Simple, so I can export different fileformats like .psd, .sai, ... or for multiple version of this work `myartwork_v2.kra`._
+Simple, so I can export different fileformats like .psd, .sai, ... or for multiple version of this work `myartwork_alt_version.kra`._
 _I also numbered my directories to keep it in order_

-> The importing thing is, your `.kra` file need it's own directory.
+> Importing is, your `.kra` file need its own directory.

-> Don't forget to Setup your Author-Settings
+> And Don't forget to Setup your Author-Settings

 https://docs.krita.org/Author_Settings